relativityboy/jquery-labelfor/README.md

 $('.css-username').labelFor();
 ```

+### to include on your page
+* If you're including on a very simple web-page you can copy /dist/main.js and the /dis/main.js.map into your javscript directory and use a \<src> tag to include main.js on your page.
+* If you're using an ES5 build system you can require('jquery-labelfor') wherever you're doing your other plugins
+* If you're using ES2015+ or Babel I'd suggest using _import $lf from "jquery-labelfor/src/main"_ This will help your bundler minimize file sizes.
+You'll also be able to call _$lf(".css-expression"")_

 Notes:

-LabelFor is non destructive to existing ids, and can be run multiple times over the same set of elements without messing up existing associations.
+* Non invasive: LabelFor is non destructive to existing ids.
+* Idempotent: It can be run multiple times over the same set of elements without messing up existing associations.